bugsounet/MMM-Assistant2Display/README.md

 * Last Configuration update : 20/02/28
 * Note module position needed because only with iframe
-* Know bugs: exeption not done your youtube link
+* Know bugs: exeption not done for youtube links